-Call your child's doctor if you see blood in the urine.
+Call the child's doctor if there is blood in the urine.

 Tests to look for infections and signs of kidney trouble may include:

-- Urine tests—to confirm the presence of blood and look for protein, bacteria, or cancer cells in the urine
+- Urine tests—to check for blood, protein, bacteria, or cancer cells in the urine

-- Blood tests—to check how well the kidneys are functioning and to look for conditions that cause hematuria
+- Blood tests—to check how well the kidneys are working and to look for conditions that cause hematuria

 - CT scan